 Legal Bites: What is your advice on notes-making for other aspirants?

 It depends on the individual.
 I maintained class notes and referred to monthly magazines of Current Affairs for quick revision.
 One should make notes of what he/she reads from the internet as it is difficult to revise it frequently from the internet.

 Legal Bites: How helpful is one’s academic background in his/her success?

 Mr. Safin Hasan: I am an electronics engineer and it helped me to understand the latest development in IT and general science.
 The same is the case with a Commerce graduate or History student.
 If one is genuinely interested in a graduation subject, he/she can choose it as optional.

 Legal Bites: How did you prepare for the interview?

 Mr. Safin Hasan: Actually, I was hospitalized for one month and got discharge just before one week of my final interview.
 I gave around six mocks in Delhi and Gujarat.
-Almost in all interview, I got positive remarks about my personality and negative remarks for knowledge and promptness.
-Due to hospitalization, couldn’t improve much but ultimately its a personality test and for which I was awarded 204 marks which is second highest.
-So my only suggestion would be, start grooming your personality from the day one of your preparation.
+Almost in all interviews, I got positive remarks about my personality and negative remarks for knowledge and promptness.
+Due to hospitalization, couldn’t improve much but ultimately its a personality test and for which I was awarded 204 marks which is the second highest.
+So my only suggestion would be, start grooming your personality from day one of your preparation.

 Legal Bites: Civil Services Exam process is quite strenuous.
 It requires long hours of constant study.
 How did you maintain your tempo and what did you do to break the monotony of preparation?